luiscoco/Blazor_in_.NET-8_Introduction/README.md

 **Blazor Server**: Your components run on the server, and UI updates are sent to the browser over a real-time connection (SignalR).
 Excellent for fast initial page load and real-time applications

-**Blazor WebAssembly (Wasm)**: Your components run directly in the browser using WebAssembly (a low-level, high-performance code format).
+**Blazor WebAssembly (WASM)**: Your components run directly in the browser using WebAssembly (a low-level, high-performance code format).
 Great for offline capabilities and reducing server load

 **.NET 8 Enhancements**